morinlab/lymphopedia/papers/wuGeneticHeterogeneityPrimary2016.md

 New Tier 1, MCL Tier 1, 1
 This study, New Tier 2,
 New Tier 2, MCL Tier 2,
-Other studies, MCL Tier 1, 22
+All other MCL studies, MCL Tier 1, 22
-Other studies, MCL Tier 2, 46
+All other MCL studies, MCL Tier 2, 46
 ```